dav-to/diabetes-prediction/README.md

 # Diabetes Prediction

 Prediction of diabetes with a single decision tree and random forest is tested.
-The random forest classifier achieves an accuracy of about 95.6% on the test set.

 ![Confusion matrix for random forest model on test data.](confmat.PNG)